-Table 9.
+Table 12.
 Grievance redresses mechanism and its levels

-Level/steps Process Level 1- The aggrieved person applies directly to working office of Contractor or Site Engineer of NEGU.
-Alternatively, affected person may apply to local Makhalla committee or khokimiyats, whose duties are defined by national legislation.
-Site engineer of NEGU, the working office of Contractor, makhalla committee, and district khokimiyats PIU Safeguards specialist will be in charge of recording/collecting/receiving and registration complaints from makhalla committee, Contractor offices, site engineer(s) and from khokimiyat on a weekly base.
-After registration of received complaints, the PIU Resettlement specialist will review the nature/specificity of the complaint and will forward it to the relevant party for resolving.
-In parallel, the PIU Resettlement specialist will inform the PIU in Tashkent about the received complaint and further actions undertaken for its resolution.
+Level/steps Process Level 1- The aggrieved person applies directly to local Makhalla committee or working office of Contractor or Site Engineer of NEGU 1 .
+PIU regional representative will be in charge of collecting/receiving and registration complaints from makhalla committee, Contractor offices, site engineer(s) and from khokimiyat on a weekly base.
+Site engineer of NEGU, the working office of Contractor, makhalla committee, and district khokimiyats The alternative entry point for complaints will also be khokimiyats due to their obligations defined by national legislation; After registration of received complaints, the PIU regional representative will review the nature/specificity of the complaint and will forward it to the relevant party for resolving.
+In parallel, the PIU regional representative will inform the PIU in Tashkent about the received complaint and further actions undertaken for its resolution.
 Depending on the nature of a complaint, it may go to the Contractor, Land Cadaster bodies, Makhalla committees, district branches of Nature Protection Committee or newly created "Centralized Fund for the Compensation of Losses of people and legal entities after land acquisition for the needs of the state and society."
 At this level, the complaint should be resolved in two weeks.
 PIU in Tashkent and a Grievance Redressal Committee headed by the PIU/NEGU In case the grievance was not redressed at the first stage or the applicant is not satisfied with the decision made/solution, s/he can submit the grievance directly to the PIU secretariat in Tashkent.
 By established procedure, the secretariat of the PIU will review the complaint and will forward complaints to the respective department to a made decision on its redress.
 In case the grievance is not related directly to the project, any further instance will be recommended to the applicant where s/he should apply for the decision making.
-If the complaint requires more time and resources for resolution, the
+If the complaint requires more time and resources for resolution, the FIU/NEGU PIU may establish a Grievance Redressal Committee with following